hrishikeshgogoi/hrishikeshgogoi/README.md

 - 🌱 I'm currently learning Javascript.
 - 💡 I enjoy working on data structures and algorithms.
-- 🎓 I have a degree in B.Tech(CSE) from GIMT, Guwahati.
+- 🎓 I have a degree in B.Tech(ECE) from GIMT, Guwahati.
 - 💬 Let's connect and chat about anything related to technology.

 ## Skills